Skip to main content

 Insurance Reimbursement Tracking

 Auto-categorize insurance payouts vs. patient copays.
-Always know your true revenue.
+Always know your true revenue without manual reconciliation.

-Multi-Provider Support
+Multi-Provider Dashboard

-Sub-accounts per provider or location.
-Track each revenue center independently.
+Sub-accounts per provider or location, all in one workspace.
+Track each revenue center independently with full accounting.

-Yoga Instructors Banking in Utah — FAQ
+Yoga Instructors Financial Tools in Utah — FAQ

 Do yoga instructors in Utah need a business license?